objectionary/eoc/README.md

 ## How to Contribute

 First, run `npm install`.
-Then, run `grunt`.
+Then, run `npx grunt`.
 All tests should pass.

 If you want to run a single test: